Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.85 team ERA that ranks sixth across all MLB pitching staffs.
+- The Astros have a 3.94 team ERA that ranks ninth among all MLB pitching staffs.

-- France tries for his 10th victory when he gets the start for the Astros, his 18th of the season.
-He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.
+- Javier (9-2) is going for his 10th win when he gets the starting nod for the Astros in his 25th start of the season.
+He's put together a 4.52 ERA in 127 1/3 innings pitched, with 115 strikeouts.

-- The right-hander's most recent appearance came on Saturday against the Seattle Mariners, when he threw six innings, surrendering two earned runs while giving up seven hits.
+- The right-hander's most recent appearance was on Tuesday against the Boston Red Sox, when he went five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.